 Infected or necrotic tissues can lead to amputation and even death.

 Currently, five types of debridement are known:

-The skin surrounding the wound is cleaned and disinfected, the dead tissue is cut, the wound is subsequently washed to remove any residue or free tissue.
+The skin surrounding the wound is cleaned and disinfected, the dead tissue is cut, and the wound is subsequently washed to remove any residue or free tissue.

-In some cases, you may need to perform grafts because of the amount of tissue removed in the procedure.
+Sometimes, you may need to perform grafts because of the amount of tissue removed in the procedure.